A simple, robust and powerful flyback

 power supply case.
 The case is ideal for projects like these because of

-their compact size, essentially 0 cost, and comes with a built in fan (I
+their compact size, essentially no cost, and comes with a built in fan (I

 replaced it with a AC fan driven directly from the mains), switch and AC

-A barrier block was mounted at the front, as well as the
+A barrier block was mounted at the front of the case, as well as the

 enable/disable switch, a bright red LED, and the frequency control knob.